Pangzei3/movie-app/README.md

 # Overview
-User can use this app to browse popular movies with details, search for movie and add movie to watchlist Movie data from themoviedb api
+User can use this app to browse popular movies with details, search for movie and add movie to watchlist Movie data from themoviedb api <br>
 To practise React, React hooks, React context, react routes...

-# Live link - please click the logo to view homepage
+# Live link - please click navbar logo to view homepage
 https://Pangzei3.github.io/movie-app

 ![1-landingPage](https://user-images.githubusercontent.com/64483501/182248341-afd30955-eb41-4cf8-99e2-35a5c05e65a6.png)